Situated at the east of the River Tummel at the junction of Loch Faskally,

 Hillwalking Pitlochry - Scottish Walks.

 The town is now by-passed by the A9, which has led to Atholl Rd, the town's main street, being much less stressful to negotiate.
 Pitlochry relies heavily on the tourist industry and has its fair share of hotels, b&b's and pubs and is a great place to break up a touring journey of Scotland.
 However it is not only a stopping off place as there are enough attractions to keep you there for a few days at least.
-A few distilleries, the Festival Theatre, the Power Dam with its salmon ladder, ice rink and many walks with great views of the area.
+A few distilleries, the Festival Theatre, the Power Dam with its salmon ladder, ice rink, beautiful architecture, castles and as many walks with great views of the Pitlochry area and beyond.
 With excellent fishing and golfing, Pitlochry has it all.

 Perth & Kinross Village on River Garry, 3m / 5km south east of Blair Atholl, at the head of the Pass at Killiecrankie wooden gorge.